slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On career

 <!--
-> *"Better to have average IQ and know one little tiny niche very well than be a generalist know-it-all genius"  -- x@realestatetrent*
 > *"Don’t be irreplaceable, if you can’t be replaced, you can’t be promoted.*
 > *"How did people come to believe that if everyone went to college we could all just get jobs sending each other emails and someone else (who?) would maintain all physical elements of modern society?
 It sounds so dumb when you say it explicitly."  -- x@empty_america*
-> *"My dad sat me down once and said: “There are only two jobs in the world: building or selling.
-If you’re not doing one of those, you’re just an expense.” still think about this."  -- x@rmcentush*
-> *"Work for companies you would invest in and invest in companies you would work for."  -- x@morganhousel*
 - "estava a perder o controlo da minha carreira"  -- vertonghen

 - "Don’t try to be original.
 Be simple.
 Be good technically, and if there is something in you, it will come out."